testingisdocumenting/znai/td-documentation-docs/documentation/deployment/TS-guides.md

 # Hosting Solution

-MDoc documentation is deployed via TS Guides, which offers a centralized hosting solution for user documentation.
+`Znai` documentation is deployed via TS Guides, which offers a centralized hosting solution for user documentation.

 In addition to providing hosting, TS Guides offers:
 * [Centralized landing page](https://tsguides.app.twosigma.com) where authors can optionally display their documentation by category with a short description.